A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Local variance estimator

 \section{Local variance estimator}

-Following the Cosmological principle (CP), specifically isotropy, the properties of the universe inferred from different directions should be consistent with each other within errorbars.
-For example, the number of galaxies in a given solid angle in any chosen direction or the properties of CMB anisotropies from any patch of any shape should have same properties irrespective of its location.
+Following the Cosmological principle (CP), specifically isotropy, the properties of the universe inferred from different directions should be consistent with each other within error bars.
+For example, the number of galaxies in a given solid angle in any chosen direction or the properties of CMB anisotropies from any patch of any shape at any location should have same properties.
 In the standard cosmological model based on CP, CMB anisotropies are expected to be a statistically isotropic Gaussian random field.

-Thus we consider a simple shape for the patch viz., a circular disc of some chosen radius at various locations covering the CMB sky to map the variance (our chosen property of CMB anisotropy field) computed locally from each of these circular regions.
-CMB maps are like a signal on a sphere and are digitized using the \healpix\ pixelization scheme to represent data on a sphere\footnote{\url{https://healpix.sourceforge.io/}}.
-The \healpix\ parameter `\nside' is used to refer to the resolution of a CMB sky which are in powers of 2 i.e., \nside=$2^s$ where $s=0,1,2,3$ and so on.
-The number of pixels in a \healpix\ map are given by \npix=$12\times N_{\rm side}^2$.
-So a higher \nside\ map denotes a high resolution map.
-Thus a CMB temperature anisotropy signal $\Delta T(\hat{n})$ is equivalent to pixelized map $\Delta T(p)$ where `$p$' is the pixel index whose pixel center is taken to be the direction of the incoming photon along $\hat{n}$. $\Delta T(p)$ is the photon temperature anisotropy in the direction of pixel center corresponding to `$p$'.
+Thus we consider a simple shape for the patch viz., a circular disc of some chosen radius defined at various locations covering the entire sky to map the variance - our chosen property of CMB anisotropy field - locally.
+CMB is like a signal on a sphere and is digitized using the \healpix\footnote{\url{https://healpix.sourceforge.io/}} pixelization scheme (that is to represent data on a sphere).
+In \healpix, surface of a sphere is partitioned into 12 base tiles and each tile is further divided into $N_{\rm side}^2$ pixels.
+So there are a total of \npix=12$\times N_{\rm side}^2$ pixels in a \healpix\ map characterized by the parameter \nside.
+This \nside\ parameter is chosen in powers of `$2$' as \nside$=2^m$ where $m=0,1,2,\cdots$.
+Therefore, a higher \nside\ map denotes a high resolution map.
+Thus, a CMB temperature anisotropy signal $\Delta T(\hat{n})$ is equivalent to pixelized map $\Delta T(p)$ where `$p$' is the pixel index whose pixel center is taken to be the direction of the incoming photon along `$\hat{n}$'.
 Maps of CMB sky derived from NASA's WMAP and ESA's \planck\ satellite were usually made available at \nside=512 and 2048 respectively.

-Now, we can use a \healpix\ grid of any \nside\ (typically lower than the original CMB map's resolution) to map the variances computed locally by defining circular discs of different radii `$r$' at the corresponding pixel centers ($\hat{N}$) uniformly covering the entire sky.
+Now, we can use a \healpix\ grid of any \nside\ (typically lower than the original CMB map's resolution) to map the variances computed locally by defining circular discs of different radii `$r$'.
+Let $\hat{N}$ be used to denote pixel centers of the variance map's \healpix\ grid so that the discs defined on this grid uniformly cover the entire sky.
 Thus the local variance estimator (LVE) can be defined as~\cite{Akrami2014},